 You don’t help your loved one by playing into their illness.
 When you require them to care for themselves you offer them the means to make choices that will ultimately boost their confidence and change the direction of their life.

-The best plan of care for Gina and her family is to find a dual-diagnosis program that provides support for the entire family.
-Throughout treatment, a primary psychiatrist works with dual-diagnosed clients to determine the most effective medication regimen.
+The best plan of care for Gina and her family is to find a program that provides support for the entire family.
+Throughout treatment, a primary psychiatrist works with clients to determine the most effective medication regimen.
 Once the client becomes physically and psychologically stable, the family can be brought in for therapeutic sessions and healing can occur together.

 If Connor is resistant to getting help, Gina will need to make some tough decisions to save her son’s life.
 Intervention and state commitment laws can save lives.